LiveBy/code-styles/markdown.md

 ## Links

 Prefer reference-style links.
-Always use reference-style links when the same URL is used in multiple files.
+Always use reference-style links when the same URL is used multiple times in the file.

 Rationale: Reference-style links are more readable than inline links.